 How to calculate churn rate

-To calculate customer churn rate, subtract the number of users at the end of a period from the number of users at the beginning of a period.
+The churn rate formula is as follows: subtract the number of users at the end of a period from the number of users at the beginning of a period.
 Then, divide that number by the users at the beginning of the period.

-You can measure your churn rate for the month, quarter, or year.
+You can measure for the month, quarter, or year.